mit-quest/nuclear-core-design/README.md

 1. Run `source .venv/bin/activate` to enter the virtual environment
 2. Run `python test_tune.py` to see Rllib train a PPO agent on CartPole and perform a grid search for the best learning rate

-## Environments

-### Training an Agent
+## Training an Agent
 There is one script that can train an agent on any of the the environments.
-Simply run the script and specify a config file, `python any_tune -c path-to-config`, for example `python any_tune -c /configs/float_default_config.yaml`.
+Simply run the script and specify a config file, `python any_tune.py -c path-to-config`, for example `python any_tune.py -c /configs/float_default_config.yaml`.
 By default, if no `-c` flag is specified, the default config file is `/config/swap_default_config.yaml`.
-For details on creating a config file, see the environments below.
+For details on config parameters specific to each environment see the section below.
+To pass arguments to tune.run() put them in the tune section of the config.
+Note that the algorithm must be specified in its own entry per the example configs.
+Additionally, any arguments that include python code and must be evaluated before being passed to tune.run() should go in the to_eval section of the config as shown by the examples.
+If you run into any errors with your config file, you can run the `any_tune.py` script with the `-d` flag which will turn on a debug print that shows you exactly how your paramaters are being passed to tune.run().

+## Environments
 ### Coloring Environment

 The purpose of the Coloring Environment is to serve as an optimization test over a parameterized number of discrete variables.
 See a detailed description of the environment and how to create a configuration file to run agents in it [here](colorenv/README.md).